 Each type of folk magic has specific traditions, rituals, practices, and often spellwork.
-Some folk magic practices were cultural-based, while others are regional.
+Some folk magic practices are cultural-based, while others are regional.
 Compare some of the most common practices as you learn more about them.

-Folk magic is defined by YourDictionary as, "The practice of using charms, spells, or rituals to attempt to control natural or chance events or to influence the behavior or emotions of others."
-In the history of many cultures, folk magic is a blend of holistic healing traditions that has evolved over time, often centuries, among cultures and communities.
-Folk magic blends the ancient knowledge of earth, nature energies, planetary forces, rituals, healing and herbal remedies, religious and superstitious beliefs, and a wide range of regional custom practices.
+Folk magic is a blend of holistic healing traditions that has evolved over time, often centuries, among cultures and communities.
+It blends the ancient knowledge of earth, nature energies, planetary forces, rituals, healing and herbal remedies, religious and superstitious beliefs, and a wide range of regional custom practices.

 Appalachian Folk Magic